|MORRIS TOWNSHIP POLICE ADMINISTRATOR'S ASSOCIATION

 Section 1: Military Leave Where any employee is a member of the National Guard, Air National Guard, or a reserve unit of any of the Armed Forces of the United States and is required to engage in active duty for training, he/she shall be granted a military leave of absence with pay, up to fifteen (15) days, for such training.
 Such paid leave of absence shall not affect his/her vacation.
 Weekend duty is not covered by the above, and must be arranged for by the officer.

 When an employee has been called to active duty or inducted into the military, air of naval forces of the United States, he/she shall be granted an indefinite leave of absence without pay, and his/her seniority shall continue for the duration of such military service.
-Such employee must be reinstated without loss of privileges of seniority, provided he/she receives an honorable discharge and he/she reports for duty with the Township within ninety (90) days following this honorable discharge from military service.
+Such employee must be reinstated without loss of privileges of seniority, under any circumstances other than dishonorable discharge , provided he/she receives an other than dishonorable discharge and he/she reports for duty with the Township within ninety (90) days following this other than dishonorable discharge from military service.

 Section 2: Bereavement Leave

 (a) An employee shall be granted a bereavement leave up to three (3) days with pay, upon the death of any member of his/her family.
-The term member of family is defined as follows; father or stepfather, mother or stepmother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, son-in-law, daughter-in-law, spouse, child, foster child, grandmother, grandfather, grandchild, grandfather-in-law, grandmother-in-law.
+The term member of family is defined as follows; father or stepfather, mother or stepmother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, son-in-law, daughter-in-law, spouse, child, foster child, grandmother, grandfather, grandchild, grandfather-in-law, grandmother-in-law, and step- siblings.
 Such leave shall be taken within seven (7) days of the funeral.

 (b) Prior to absence from duty, if possible, or not later than noon of the first day of absence, an employee shall make application for bereavement leave to the Chief of Police.
 Reasonable verification of the event may be required.